kathleenlma/kathleenlma.github.io/_pages/about.md

 ![Mug](/img/mug3.png)

-Kathleen Ma is a junior at Princeton University studying policy, urban studies and visual arts.
-She is interested in designing inclusive and accessible systems and products.
+Kathleen Ma is a junior studying policy, urban studies and visual arts at Princeton University.
+She is interested in designing inclusive systems and products.